MarkusSifft/QuantumCatch/README.md

 from qutip import *
 ```

 Next, we are going to define the quantum dot system.
-The system has an Hamiltonian
+The system has a Hamiltonian
 of $\mathcal{H} = 0$.
 The tunneling of electrons into and from the quantum dot
 and the measurement are modelled via Lindbladian damping terms
 while the measurement gets an additional backaction as defined in the